-The information above was last checked on 6/11/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Rome from Paris before traveling.
+The information above was last checked on 9/27/21.
+Remember to review the latest COVID-19 travel safety regulations for your train to Rome from Paris as this information can change.

-The current restriction level for your return trip by train from Rome to Paris is: Partially open
+The restriction level for your return train to Paris, France from Rome is: Partially open.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/12/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Paris from Rome here.
+Last checked on 9/26/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Rome closer to your date of departure here here.

 Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Roma Termini.

 You can find the most popular departure train station for this route, Paris Gare de Lyon, located approximately 1 mile (s) / 2 km from the city center of Paris.
 The most popular arrival train station in Rome, called Roma Termini, is located around 1 mile (s) / 1 km away from its city center.